 - As the leader, many people need to feel that you believe in them before they can fully believe in themselves;

-- Don’t be afraid to change people out who are a bad fit with your culture/system – remove the nonbelievers and bad role models;
+- Don’t be afraid to move out people who are a bad fit with your culture/system – remove the nonbelievers and bad role models;

 - Understand that your job is to build the best team not become enamored with superstar position players – sometimes you need to let talented people go;

-- There are times when the leader has to embrace his/her communication role and rally and/or challenge the team;
+- There are times when the leader must embrace his/her communication role and rally and/or challenge the team;

 - When instituting major change, expect a performance dip before things get better – it takes some time for people to adjust;

-I’d recommend that anyone who is in a leadership position watch this movie and identify commonalities with your own experience.
+I’d recommend that anyone who is in a leadership position watch this movie and identify the commonalities with their own experience.
 Change management is a critical leadership skill.
-When it is at its best, art feels like an accurate reflection of the human experience and resonates deeply on an individual level.
+When it is at its best, it feels like an accurate reflection of human experience and resonates deeply on an individual level.
 And, leadership will always be as much art as it is science.

 - You Must Be Willing To Change To Stay Successful (capacity-building.com)